Guru (1989 film)

 The film's plot is based on Kaakki Sattai starring Kamal Haasan, a 1985 Tamil hit.

 Summary

-Gaurav Shankar Shrivastav aka Guru's ambition is to become an upright Police officer, but unluckily he is not getting selected.
+Gaurav Shankar "Guru" Shrivastav's ambition is to become an upright police officer, but he has not been selected.
 His sole strength is his lady love Rama.
-As Mithun's ambition fails, he turns to alcohol, dacoity, and thuggism.
-He finally joins Manu's lethal gang to take revenge on the Police force, which blocked his ambition.
+As Guru's ambition fails, he turns to alcohol, dacoity, and thuggism.
+He finally joins Manu's lethal gang to take revenge on the police force, which blocked his ambition.
 Uma (Rama's lookalike), is Vicky's important gang member.
-One day, Vicky gets the confidential message about an undercover cop in his Gang.
+One day, Vicky gets the confidential message about an undercover cop in his gang.